Time is your most precious asset and slow build is high in the list of developer’s productivity killers. With slow build the penalty is twofold:

 Other Considerations to Improve Build Performance

-First, this might sound obvious but things like Anti-Virus or running under a VM can significantly slow down all development tasks, especially builds.
+First, this might sound obvious but running under a VM can significantly slow down all development tasks, especially builds.

 Make sure you use parallel builds and also have “Only Build Startup and Dependencies on Run” in the Visual Studio option dialog: Project and Solutions > Build and Run: